Spotlight on Assurance over Carbon Accounting and Sustainability Reporting

 Sep 12 2024

 In the accounting and audit sector, digital transformation is more than a buzzword—it is a critical strategy for staying competitive and efficient.
 For Baker Tilly, one of the largest accounting and advisory firms in the U.S., the move to a cloud-based platform for their employee benefit plan (EBP) audits was a bold step toward modernisation.
-During a recent Caseware Thought Leadership webinar, “Putting Plans into Motion: A Tech Migration Story,” two principals from Baker Tilly, Karen Larson and Marcia Ackerman, provided an in-depth look at their firm’s tech migration journey.
+During a recent Caseware Thought Leadership webinar, “Putting Plans into Motion: A Tech Migration Story,” two principals from Baker Tilly, Karen Larsen and Marsha Ackerman, provided an in-depth look at their firm’s tech migration journey.
 This article unpacks the insights and key strategies that helped Baker Tilly achieve a seamless and successful transition, offering valuable lessons for firms looking to undertake a similar challenge.

 Setting the stage for change